david-lev/mikud/README.rst

 ⛔ **Disclaimer**
 ------------------

 **This application is intended for educational purposes only.
-Any use in professional manner or to harm anyone or any organization doesn't relate to me and can be considered as illegal.
+Any use in professional manner or to harm anyone or any organization doesn't relate to me and can be considered as illegal.**

-.. end-readme